saksmt/ktest/doc/core/api.md

 There is also similar way to define metadata for other specs, just look into signatures! :)

+### Note about test timeouts

+There are two possible ways to setup test timeout:
+1. Through config `test.timeout = 20 seconds`, this will have global effect on all tests
+2. Per test/suite through metadata method `timeout`: `timeout(Duration.ofSeconds(20))`

 ## Table testing

 Imagine you have some scenario of test that should be used with different test data.
 There is a solution for such issues: